 Have you completely integrated social media into your crisis management planning?

-With each new social media strategy consulting client I revise and add more components to the above list.
+With each new social media marketing strategy consulting client I revise and add more components to the above list.
 In fact, as I work with more companies on their organization-wide social business strategy, there are a number of new ingredients that are augmented based on the objectives and needs from each department.
-Think of the above list as a bare minimum to think about as you create our revise your own social media strategy plan.
+Think of the above list as a bare minimum to think about as you create our revise your own social media marketing strategy plan.
 For your convenience, please use the below visual graphic to help you audit your social.

 Feel free to embed this infographic on your site, but please make sure you link back to this page.
 Thanks!